 One prime example of this physical and psychological segregation can be seen in the struggling city of Duisburg, which is cut in half by the A40 highway.
 The southern part of the city is clean and well-maintained, home to an upscale pedestrian shopping district and all of the city's cultural attractions.
 The northern half is dirty and derelict, poorly connected to public transport, filled with empty shopfronts and men spending their days on street corners smoking.

-"We're used as some sort of symbol for criminality because we don't look like the rest of Germany," said Gamze, a young shop clerk fed up with her neighborhood being
+"We're used as some sort of symbol for criminality because we don't look like the rest of Germany," said Gamze, a young shop clerk fed up with her neighborhood being labeled a "no-go zone."

 "I was born here.
 My children were born here.
 I'm German."